-The mountain gorilla is a protected species in all its Range States, and so enforcement of existing legislation and provision of adequate staff and resources is essential, particularly in the face of lack of funds and inaccessibility.
+The Mountain Gorilla is a protected species in all its Range States, and so enforcement of existing legislation and provision of adequate staff and resources is essential, particularly in the face of lack of funds and inaccessibility.
 Enforcement of existing legislation needs to be strengthened.

-- Improvement of the already existing legislation and of its enforcement. - Tourism must be adequately regulated to ensure it is sustainable, and that disturbance and threats to the gorillas are minimal. - Ensure that moneys generated from gorilla tourism are invested in local communities and in gorilla conservation. - Policies to ensure the sustainable use of all natural resources should be developed which should minimize damage to gorilla habitat. - Standards should be developed which minimize the opportunities for disease transmission from humans to gorillas, and could include a health education programme for local residents, good hygiene and waste disposal practice by researchers, tourists and officials in contact with gorillas. - Complementary policy and legislation in range states should be developed and transboundary agreements made and implemented. - Strengthen the capacity of ICCN, of the wildlife resources and hunting division (MECNEF), as well as of managers of community reserves and sanctuaries, to gradually sensitize and empower local communities and the general public to the survival of mountain gorillas. - All range States should be encouraged to participate in intergovernmental agreements such as CBD, and with FAO.
+- Improvement of the already existing legislation and of its enforcement. - Tourism to be adequately regulated to ensure it is sustainable, and that disturbance and threats to the gorillas are minimal. - Ensure that moneys generated from gorilla tourism are invested in local communities and in gorilla conservation. - Policies to ensure the sustainable use of all natural resources should be developed which should minimize damage to gorilla habitat. - Standards to be developed in a way that minimizes the opportunities for disease transmission from humans to gorillas; could include a health education programme for local residents, good hygiene and waste disposal practice by researchers, tourists and officials in contact with gorillas. - Complementary policy and legislation in range states to be developed and transboundary agreements made and implemented. - Strengthen the capacity of ICCN, of the wildlife resources and hunting division (MECNEF), as well as of managers of community reserves and sanctuaries, to gradually sensitize and empower local communities and the general public to the survival of Mountain Gorillas. - All range States to be encouraged to participate in intergovernmental agreements such as CBD, and with FAO.